 Scorponok: Fortress Maximus has come himself!
 Okay!
 Then I shall get Fortress Maximus to fight me!
 Heh heh huh!

-Not to mention Spike became Sparkle, Blaster was renamed Billy, and Soundblaster, the black version of Soundwave was called...
-Black Soundwave.
+- Not to mention Spike became Sparkle, Blaster was renamed Billy, and Soundblaster, the black version of Soundwave was called...
+New Soundwave.